hyriver/py3dep/README.rst

 Py3DEP accepts `Shapely <https://shapely.readthedocs.io/en/latest/manual.html>`__'s
 Polygon or a bounding box (a tuple of length four) as an input geometry.
-We can use Hydrodata to get a watershed's geometry, then use it to get DEM and slope data in meters/meters from Py3DEP using ``get_map`` function.
+We can use PyNHD to get a watershed's geometry, then use it to get the DEM and slope in meters/meters from Py3DEP using ``get_map`` function.

 The ``get_map`` has a ``resolution`` argument that sets the target resolution